Rhythem2005/Small-Language-Model/readme.md

-# Nova — A ~30M Parameter Language Model, Built from Scratch
+# Nova — A ~30M Parameter Language Model

-Nova is a GPT-style language model trained from scratch on the [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) dataset.
+Nova is a GPT-style language model trained on the [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) dataset.
 No pretrained weights, no Hugging Face `Trainer`, no shortcuts — just PyTorch, a tokenizer, and an Apple Silicon GPU.

 The goal was to understand the full pipeline: data → tokens → batches → transformer → loss → generation.